howtoimplementit/howtoimplementit.github.io/README.md

 HowToImplementIT is a Angular 2 CRUD sample application to show how to develop an angular application.

-The backend of the application is Mongodb and the front end interacts with the AWS API Gateway, which interact with the database.
+The backend of the application is Mongodb and the front end interacts with the AWS API Gateway, which interact with the mongodatabase.

 Need to Implement: